AdobeDocs/commerce-operations.en/help/installation/system-requirements.md

 >[!NOTE]
 >
 >The following requirements apply to the latest 2.4.x patch release of Adobe Commerce and Magento Open Source.
+When relevant, Commerce on Cloud infrastructure guidance is provided.

 ### Browsers